ahmetax/Checked-Turkish-Word-List/README.md

 python kelime_toplayici.py
 ```

-With each run, newly found words are added alphabetically to the kelime.txt file.
+With each run, newly found words are added alphabetically to the kelimeler.txt file.

 ## Data transfer from Wikipedia and conversion into isolated and verified words